GLEAM: A Multimodal Imaging Dataset and HAMM for Glaucoma Classification: Experiments and Results

 To evaluate our method, we compare HAMM with several SOTA pre-trained approaches.
 We include commonly used backbones such as ResNet-50 \cite{2016ResNet}, ViT-S \cite{Vit}, and ConvNeXt-T \cite{liu2022convnet} with ImageNet-1K pre-trained weights, using the same approach as the baseline in \cite{WU2023102938GAMMA}.
 Attention-based methods (MHCA \cite{10030757MHCA}, DRIFA-Net \cite{10944200DRIFA-Net}), supervised contrastive learning methods (Corolla \cite{9761712Corolla}, ETSCL \cite{10.1007/978-3-031-73119-8_2ETSCL}), and self-supervised approaches (MultiMAE \cite{MultiMAE}, UrFound \cite{UrFound}) are also compared.

-As shown in Tab. \ref{tab:Table 2}, HAMM achieves the best overall performance on the GLEAM dataset, with an accuracy of 80.75\%, F1-score of 75.39\%, and AUROC of 93.08\%.
+As shown in Tab. \ref{tab:Table 2}, HAMM achieves the best overall performance on the GLEAM dataset, with an accuracy of 81.08\%, F1-score of 75.90\%, AUROC of 93.03\%, and 90.07\% of QWK.
 For comparison, we next summarize the performance of representative methods.
-ResNet-50 performs better when using transfer learning method, with 1.00\% increase in accuracy, 2.33\% increase in F1-score, and 2.06\% increase in AUROC.
-Among transfer learning models, ConvNeXt-T outperforms ViT-S and ResNet-50, but still falls short of HAMM, with 1.75\% lower accuracy, 3.81\% lower F1-Score, and 1.21\% lower AUROC.
-Attention-based methods such as MHCA show improvement over ResNet-50, yet remain inferior to HAMM with 2.59\% lower accuracy, 5.42\% lower F1-score, and 0.8\% lower AUROC.
-SCL approaches, such as ETSCL, enhance classification by pre-training to better distinguish inter-class features, but still perform slightly below HAMM with 1.67\% lower accuracy, 2.87\% lower F1-score, and 0.35\% lower AUROC.
+ResNet-50 performs better when using transfer learning method, with 0.92\% increase in accuracy, 3.35\% increase in F1-score, and 2.19\% increase in AUROC.
+Among transfer learning models, ConvNeXt-T outperforms ViT-S and ResNet-50, but still falls short of HAMM, with 2.08\% lower accuracy, 4.32\% lower F1-Score, and 1.16\% lower AUROC.
+Attention-based methods such as MHCA show improvement over ResNet-50, yet remain inferior to HAMM with 2.92\% lower accuracy, 5.93\% lower F1-score, and 0.75\% lower AUROC.
+SCL approaches, such as ETSCL, enhance classification by pre-training to better distinguish inter-class features, but still perform slightly below HAMM with 2.00\% lower accuracy, 3.38\% lower F1-score, and 0.3\% lower AUROC.
 SSL methods like MultiMAE achieves better performance than ViT through multimodal masked autoencoder, while UrFound utilizes knowledge-guided masked modeling to achieve competitive results.
 HAMM further employs a hierarchical attention module and light decoders to achieve superior integration of multimodal information, which yields the highest overall performance among all compared methods.
-In terms of parameter count, although HAMM has a relatively larger number of parameters than many methods, it is the most parameter-efficient attention-based method compared to others like MHCA and DRIFA-Net, both of which have significantly higher parameter counts.
-Additionally, HAMM performs impressively in terms of FLOPs, maintaining competitive computational efficiency despite the increase in model parameters.
+In terms of computational efficiency, HAMM achieves superior FLOPs compared to most state-of-the-art methods, maintaining strong inference efficiency.
+While its parameter count is slightly higher than some lightweight baselines, it remains more parameter-efficient than other attention-based multimodal methods, such as MHCA and DRIFA-Net.
+To further optimize the model’s deployment potential, future work will explore more lightweight neural network architectures and knowledge distillation techniques.
+We will build on advances in compact multimodal fusion networks\cite{SHI2026113083} and medical image model distillation\cite{knowledge_distillation} in the future to reduce parameter overhead without compromising diagnostic performance.